Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 Both applications are technically secure, and both companies have a strong security record.
 I have not heard of any leaks or breaches in these two companies.

 From a safety point of view, both third pillars are equivalent.
 VIAC and Finpension 3a manage the assets, but they are held in a pension foundation’s balance sheets.
-And the assets are saved in a custody bank in both cases.
+The assets are saved in a custody bank in both cases.
 So, in cases of VIAC or Finpension 3a going bankrupt, the foundation must find a new manager.

 Reputation